nvrenuf/naughtycamspot/src/content/blog/14-day-launch-plan.md

 ---
 title: '14-Day Launch Plan'
-description: 'Map out the two-week runway we use inside the starter kit to turn new signups into confident, profitable performers.'
+description: 'Map out the two-week runway we use inside the StartRight kit to turn new signups into confident, profitable performers.'
 excerpt: 'Preview the exact 14-day plan the concierge team deploys for new models so you know what happens after your claim clears.'
 publishDate: 2024-10-08
 category: 'Concierge Systems'